-William Still was a famous Underground Railroad agent, abolitionist and a member of the Pennsylvania Society for the Abolition of Slavery and its Philadelphia Vigilance Committee.
+William Still - Photo from the New York Public Library William Still Family William Still was a famous Underground Railroad agent, abolitionist and a member of the Pennsylvania Society for the Abolition of Slavery and its Philadelphia Vigilance Committee.
 But he is best known for his book The Underground Railroad where he documented the stories of freedom seekers who escaped bondage.
 Still provided food, clothing, shelter, transportation and money to assist those escaping slavery.
 He assisted Harriet Tubman with her rescue missions and recorded details about them.
 Still's mother and brothers had roots near Denton, Maryland.
 His mother, Charity, escaped slavery in Maryland, but had to leave behind her two oldest sons.
 The boys were promptly sold south, but one later came through Still's Underground Railroad station in Philadelphia.
 While assisting a man escape, William realized he was his lost brother Peter, whom he had never met.